Ensuring Compliance: Best Practices for Email Signatures and Disclaimer Under GDPR

 - “Subscribe Now for Exclusive Deals”

-Under GDPR, these types of banners require explicit consent from the recipient prior to being sent.
-Including such marketing messages in emails to recipients who haven’t opted in for marketing can violate GDPR rules and put your organization at risk.
+Under regulations like the ePrivacy Directive, sending direct marketing communications requires prior consent from the recipient.
+Including such marketing messages in emails to recipients who haven’t opted in can violate these rules and put your organization at risk.

 Managing legally compliant email signatures across an entire organization manually is inefficient and error-prone.
 That’s where a solution like AdSigner makes a big difference.